metacpan/metacpan-cpan-extracted/distros/G/Getopt-EX-Hashed/README.md

     Class method to get initialized hash object.

-- **configure**
+- **optspec**

-    There should be some configurable variables, but not fixed yet.
+    Return option specification list which can be given to `GetOptions` function.

+        GetOptions($obj->optspec)

+    `GetOptions` has a capability of storing values in a hash, by giving the hash reference as a first argument, but it is not necessary.

 - **getopt**